Lakera Guard Integration Guide

 Lakera Guard functions as a control layer around models, assistants, or agents.
 Whether deployed as a self-hosted container or leveraged via the SaaS service, Lakera Guard fits seamlessly into a wide range of use cases and architectures.

-Lakera Guard delivers industry-leading accuracy with minimal latency impact, enabling comprehensive AI security without compromising user experience or application performance.
+Lakera Guard delivers industry-leading accuracy with minimal latency impact, enabling robust AI security without compromising user experience or application performance.

 This guide helps solution architects, security teams, and AI product teams make strategic decisions about integrating Lakera Guard into their systems.